-Jeonju Jeollabuk Do, South Korea Travel Guide
+Jeonju Jeollabuk-do, South Korea Travel Guide

-Jeonju is more than a place to visit; it is a place to connect with the soul of Korea.
+Jeonju is more than a location to visit; it is a place to connect with the soul of Korea.
 This guide makes a rewarding trip to this city possible, assisting your discovery of its charm and history.

 Careful trip preparation guides your Jeonju discovery, from its culinary delights to its quiet, historical pathways.

 Jeonju is the capital of Jeollabuk-do Province, in southwestern South Korea.
 It sits inland, a position that historically protected it and fostered its unique culture.
-The city is approximately 190 kilometers (118 miles) south of Seoul, making it an accessible yet distinct destination from the capital.
+The city is approximately 190 kilometers (118 miles) south of Seoul, making it an easy-to-reach yet distinct destination from the capital.

 Population: Approximately 650,000 as of 2023.
-Area: Approximately 206.25 square kilometers (79.63 sq mi).
-This size makes the city easy to explore, especially its central attractions.
+Area: Close TO 206.25 square kilometers (79.63 sq mi).
+This size makes the city easy to explore, particularly its primary points of interest.

 Jeonju features several remarkable attractions that reflect its historical and cultural richness.